Properties of Wavy Glass

 ™ are made by other means.
 These alternative products have the same look and feel as mouthblown glass, but come in a variety of sheet sizes and thicknesses.
 This allows for more flexibility in the application.
 View our Wavy Glass and Antique Glass patterns.

 Restoration window glass can be found in historic homes or buildings all over the country.
-You will find the historic glass in windows, transoms, door panels, and even antique furniture.
+You will find the historic glass in windows, transoms, door panels, cabinets, and even antique furniture.
 This glass adds charm and character to old homes and buildings.
 If you are restoring an old home or furniture, there are so many great options to keep the old world charm with antique glass.